-Date Last Reviewed by School Site Council (SSC): 1/13/2022
+Date Last Reviewed by School Site Council (SSC): 11/08/2022

-Date Updated and Approved by SSC: 1/13/22 (pending approval 2/2/23)
+Date Updated and Approved by SSC: 11/30/2022

-Date Discussed by Staff: 8/11/2022
+Date Discussed by Staff: 12/14/2022

-Our School Safety Plan includes the following elements: Child abuse reporting procedures, disaster procedures, routine and emergency; suspension, expulsion, or mandatory expulsion recommendations; procedures to notify teachers of dangerous pupils; discrimination/harassment policy; provisions of any school-wide dress code; procedures for safe ingress and egress; safe and orderly environment; rules and procedures on school discipline and dress code; hate crime reporting; school safety goals and objectives.
+Our School Safety Plan includes the following elements: Child abuse reporting procedures, disaster procedures, attestation plan for COVID-19, routine and emergency; suspension, expulsion, or mandatory expulsion recommendations; procedures to notify teachers of dangerous pupils; discrimination/harassment policy; provisions of any school-wide dress code; procedures for safe ingress and egress; safe and orderly environment; rules and procedures on school discipline and dress code; hate crime reporting; and school safety goals and objectives.
 We run monthly drills and work closely with our Student Services department to ensure that we have updated procedures and practices in place to ensure school-wide safety.